Beware of Backfeeding

 Generator backfeeding can result in death or injury to yourself or a utility worker, not to mention the destruction of your home.

 The following is a true story submitted by Rick Berry, the Electrical Safety Officer in the Greater Victoria area, in Vancouver, Canada.
-Read it and understand why backfeeding is absolutely unacceptable.
+Read it and you will hopefully think twice about backfeeding a generator.

 Part of our inspection duties includes assisting the fire departments in determining fire causation when the suspected cause might be electrical.